Irawobebeyi/Matplotlib--Pymaceuticals-Inc-/README.md

 Analysis

-A total of 249 mice was analysed.
-Drug Regimen Capomulin has the highest number of mice 230 while Propriva has the lowest number of mice of 156.
-Looking at the gender of all mice, the pie chart shows that there are 50.7% male and 49.3% female.
-The bar graph shows that.
-Ramicane and Campomulin seems to be the most effective in reducing the tumor.
-This is evendince has both drug regimen have the lowest mean, median, variance and standard deviation the ones that had the highest amount of timepoints.
-Also evidence in the boxplot.

-Correlation and regression analysis, shows that there is a strong positive relationship between tumor volume and mouse weight.
-Increase in weight means increase in tumor volume.
-The correlation between this factors is 0.84.
-An R-squared value of approximately 0.71, means that 71% of the model fits the data.
-As high R-squared means small difference between observed data and the fitted value.
+A total of 249 mice was analysed from the analysis,drug Regimen Capomulin has the highest number of mice 230 while Propriva was the lowest  with 156.
+Also aalysing the gender , the pie chart shows that there are 50.7% male and 49.3% female.
+A bar graph was used to analyse  Ramicane and Campomulin and it seems to be more effective in reducing the tumor.
+Using the maplot we calculated the Correlation and regression analysis and it  shows that there is a strong positive relationship between tumor volume and mouse weight which means that an Increase in weight means increase in tumor volume.
+From the analysis it is evedent that the correlation  is 0.84.

 ![Pan_mice_per_treat](https://user-images.githubusercontent.com/107362585/194475254-6c945138-407f-45a7-85a4-2dae3d461c16.png)